analitiq-ai/ResumeAI/README.md

 # ResumeAI

-ResumeAI is an intelligent resume creation tool that leverages Large Language Models (LLMs) to automatically generate 000s of tailored resumes and cover letters for specific job descriptions.
+ResumeAI is a job application tool for lazy people.
+It leverages Large Language Models (LLMs) to automatically generate 000s of tailored resumes and cover letters for specific job descriptions.
 It works as a wrapper for [rendercv](https://github.com/rendercv/rendercv), enhancing its capabilities with AI-powered content generation.

 ![Alt text](media/resumeai.png "ResumeAI")

 ## Key Features

+- **Job Matching to You**: Use AI to check how well the job description matches your personality and your job requirements.
 - **AI-Powered Resume Generation**: Automatically creates tailored resumes for specific job descriptions using LLMs of your choice (Bedrock and OpenAI are supported)
 - **Smart Resume Matching**: Compares both your current and newly generated resume against job requirements with detailed scoring
 - **Multiple Input Methods**: Process job descriptions from: